DcZipPL/Tiels/README.md

 # **REWRITE IS IN PROGRESS**
 Project is under rewrite in Avalonia UI instead of WPF.
+- The basic features of rewrite are working.
+I'm planning alpha release of Tiels II in 2023!

 # Tiels
 Tiels is Open Source Fences Aternative.